-Storytime in our house is always an interesting time.
+Story time in our house is always an exciting time.
 It usually involves me reading while my little ones ask ten thousand questions.
-The conversations can be about anything from what are clouds made of to the most recent, what’s pumpkin pie taste like?
+The conversations vary from what are clouds made of to the most recent, how does pumpkin pie taste?

 Before we make a pie, we need to make the pumpkin puree.
 Let’s go to the chalkboard.